Jury to restart deliberations in Oakland warehouse fire case

 The order to begin again came after the judge dismissed three female jurors for an undisclosed reason on the 10th day of deliberations.

-Superior Judge Trina Thompson excused the jurors and replaced them with alternates at the trial of Derick Almena and Max Harris following a four-month trial that has drawn family and friends of the victims to the packed courtroom.
+Superior Judge Trina Thompson excused the jurors and replaced them with alternates at the trial of Derick Almena and Max Harris following a three-month trial that has drawn family and friends of the victims to the packed courtroom.

 Thompson replaced the three women with a woman and two men, telling them they should disregard all past deliberations and reminding the full jury that they cannot talk to others about the case or seek outside information about it.
+She also imposed a gag order preventing attorneys from discussing the case with reporters.

 The Dec.
 2, 2016, fire broke out during an electronic music party at the so-called Ghost Ship warehouse in Oakland.
 The building was packed with pianos, furniture, tangled electrical cords and other flammable material but had only two exits and no smoke detectors, fire alarms or sprinklers, prosecutors say.